vektorcloud/devpi/README.md

 ## Troubleshooting

 If you don't have an loadbalancer providing SSL to devpi, you may get an SSL warning when trying to install packages.
-This can be circumvented by appending `--trusted-host <DEVPI HOST>` to your pip install commands, e.g `pip install --trusted-host localhost pytest`
+This can be circumvented during testing by appending `--trusted-host <DEVPI HOST>` to your pip install commands, e.g `pip install --trusted-host localhost pytest`